FrozenFalcon-Byte/CybersecurityGFGHackthon/README.md

 Welcome to CipherCraft, the GFG Hackathon Cybersecurity Project! 🚀

 ## Overview
 This repository houses the code for a dynamic and secure website developed for the GFG (GeeksforGeeks) Hackathon in the domain of Cybersecurity.
 CipherCraft focuses on enhancing password security through a comprehensive set of tools, including a Password Generator and Strength Checker.
+This Website was made using HTML CSS and JavaScript using two major libraries - gsap and locomotive scrollTrigger.

 ## Features
 ### Password Generator